-Congratulations on choosing Assistant Producer 2.0, which completes Telos Systems' advanced third generation digital multi-line talk show systems by addressing the need for Windows-based client/server call screener software.
+Congratulations on choosing Assistant Producer v3.5, which completes Telos Systems' advanced third generation digital multi-line talk show systems by addressing the need for Windows-based client/server call screener software.
 This system enables producers to provide talent with information on each caller, send instant messages, and control the status of multiple telephone lines.

-Assistant Producer 2.0 integrates easily with your Telos phone systems and allows for maximum control and flexibility through a user-friendly Windows environment, even from remote locations.
+Assistant Producer 3.5 integrates easily with your Telos phone systems and allows for maximum control and flexibility through a user-friendly Windows environment, even from remote locations.

-Your new Assistant Producer 2.0:
+Your new Assistant Producer v3.5:

-- Supports Windows 95, 98, NT or higher. - Serves as either a talent or producer workstation via a PC. - Features line selection and control over the network by keyboard and mouse. - Contains distinctive Status Symbol TM line indicators (icons) matching those used on Telos' Desktop DirectorTM for ease of use. - Helps manage your show by providing line timers and the show scheduler. - Houses a flexible database, which allows the saving of your show statistics. - Writes database records using Microsoft Access database protocols for easy manipulation of database information, and to convert to other formats to use with your favorite database applications.
+- Supports Windows 98, NT 3.51 or higher, 2000, and XP. - Serves as either a "Talent" (hybrid control) or "Producer" (screener) workstation via a PC. - Features line selection and control over the network by keyboard and mouse. - Contains distinctive Status Symbol TM line indicators (icons) matching those used on Telos' Desktop DirectorTM for ease of use. - Helps manage your show by providing line timers and the show scheduler. - Houses a Caller Database, which allows the saving of your show's statistics using Microsoft Access database protocols for easy manipulation of database information, and to convert to other formats to use with your favorite database applications. - Includes multilingual support (English, French, German, Spanish). - Allows users to customize fonts and background colors.

-Contained in this manual is information on how to install and use Assistant Producer 2.0.
+Contained in this manual is information on how to install and use Assistant Producer v3.5.
 The flexibility of this system is great, so we encourage you to "play with" the system, and configure it thoroughly before putting it on the air.